t2civ/astropolis_sdk/public/data/tables/README.md

 space facilities.
 (But some of this gets a little weird with service economy and intangible resources.)

-See "one operation unit" as defined for different op classes (above).
+See "operation unit" as defined for different op classes (above).